-Many UMass Amherst students obtain work-study jobs with America Reads and America Counts.
-These are excellent community service programs administered by the Five Colleges.
+UMass Amherst participates in America Reads and the America Counts program administered by the Five Colleges.
 America Reads is a nationwide effort to bring together parents, teachers, community groups, college students, and business leaders to ensure that all children read independently by the end of third grade.
 America Counts is a similar program that aims to help children master the fundamentals of mathematics.